Learn · Profit & margin

 Because so many of those costs are Amazon fees that shift over time, model them per unit before you launch a product.
 A free FBA profit calculator lets you plug in your landed cost and current fees to see net margin per unit, and a free FBA reimbursement audit recovers margin you've already lost to units Amazon lost or damaged but never credited back.

 A blended account-wide margin hides which products make money and which bleed.
 The unit above looks fine, but the same catalog often contains SKUs at negative net margin once you load in returns and storage.
-You only see this by calculating margin per SKU.
+You only see this by calculating margin per SKU, and by refreshing it monthly as fees and ad spend move.

 BeanHawk computes per-SKU profitability using your real landed cost and the actual fees Amazon charged on each settlement, so margin is based on what happened, not on estimates.
-That lets you cut the losers and scale the winners with confidence.
+A2X and Link My Books are worth evaluating alongside it if settlement-to-ledger sync is your main need.
+Whichever amazon fba accounting setup you choose, the test is simple: can you name your three worst-margin SKUs right now, with numbers?
+If not, the tooling isn't doing its job.

 Frequently asked questions